Marija-Kov/good-ol-blog-website/README.md

 All users can enable live update feature and see all current blog and user activities.

+Certain routes have been implemented with caching mechanisms.

 ### Limitations

 - The number of users and blogs in the database is limited and each will be subjected to automatic deletion, oldest first, when the limit is reached;